 This is done for three reasons - first to prove you are who you say you are (fraud protection), second to make sure you are old enough to gamble (age verification), and to prevent charge backs so you can't deposit, win, cash out, then dispute the charge.

-If you are not sure if sports betting is legal then we suggest that you talk to a lawyer if you are really worried about getting in trouble.
+If you are not sure if these U.S. online sportsbooks legal then we suggest that you talk to a lawyer if you are really worried about getting in trouble.